nikolayrk/discord-peter/README.md

 </p>

 # Discord Peter
 Nyehehehe, holy crap!
 It's me, Peter Griffin, but as a Discord bot!
-Using some fancy AI thing from Google, I'll chat with ya, look at your pictures, and even explain complicated stuff with my own... unique... analogies, just like on the show!
+Using some fancy AI thing from Google, OpenAI, or even your own local models with Ollama, I'll chat with ya, look at your pictures, and even explain complicated stuff with my own... unique... analogies, just like on the show!

 ## Features